 There are separate lesson plans for each area so that you can select one or more sets of lesson plans without being obligated to use all LPL subject areas.
-For example, for first grade the entire bundle includes lesson plans for history and geography, phonics and spelling, reading (which correlates with phonics and spelling but is presented in separate lesson plans), English, penmanship, math, music, recitation, and science.
-This list points out what seems to me the challenging aspect of the LPL approach.
+For example, the entire bundle for first grade includes lesson plans for history and geography, phonics and spelling, reading (which correlates with phonics and spelling but is presented in separate lesson plans), English, penmanship, math, music, recitation, and science.
+This list points out what seems to me that the challenging aspect of the LPL approach.
 With so many separate lesson plans, I think it might be cumbersome working through them all.
 Of course, you will not be doing each subject each day, but it’s still a lot of lesson plans to work through each week!

 When you purchase a bundle, you also receive a booklet of Schedule Templates.
 Here you will find a sample schedule showing how you might schedule all subjects.
 There are blank forms for you to print out so that you can create your own schedules.
 All lesson plans schedule four days per week for instruction, leaving the fifth day for field trips, co-op days, or other activities.

 LPL tries to stick with the same curriculum as much as possible from year to year as they do with SOTW.
 For example, they use both Saxon Math and Spell to Write and Read from pre-kindergarten up.